Generalized Wigner-Weyl calculus for gauge theory and non-dissipative transport

-where $Z(M_i)$ is calculated as (\ref{pf}) with $Q$ substituted by $Q_{(M_i)}(i\partial_p, p - A(i\partial_p))$ such that the nonzero parameter $M_i$ provides the appearance of a gap (i.e. a mass for the fermion).
-The coefficients $C_i$ obey the two conditions:

-which provide the cancellation of ultraviolet divergencies.
-Following the previous steps we come, then, to the conclusion that in the regularized theory the axial current is
+\mzc{In this paper we use the Pauli-Villars regularization (for the detailed definitions see above Sect. \ref{SectMain3}).
+The grand thermodynamic potential is usually defined as $\Omega = - T \,{\rm log}\, Z$ (where $T$) is temperature.
+In the given regularization this expression is modified as } Here $Z(M_i)$ is calculated as (\ref{pf0}) with $Q$ substituted by $Q_{(M_i)}(i\partial_p, p - A(i\partial_p))$ such that the nonzero parameter $M_i$ provides the appearance of a gap (i.e. a mass for the fermion). \mzc{The coefficients $C_i$ obey the conditions of Eq. (\ref{cond}).
+These conditions provide the cancellation of ultraviolet divergencies.
+All macroscopic quantities may be calculated as combinations of $\Omega$ and its derivatives with respect to various parameters.} Following the previous steps we come, then, to the conclusion that in the regularized theory the axial current is

 \mz{Here $t^a$ is the generator of the gauge group under consideration.} We substitute here (\ref{im}) and obtain

 We use (\ref{G2}) and obtain

 We define the conductivity of the non-Abelian chiral separation effect as the response of the spatial components of the axial current to both the external magnetic field strength and to the chemical potential: